ariesunique/30-day-project-challenge/README.md

 3. Rename or copy *config.ini.example* to *config.ini*.
 Replace the text "GET YOUR OWN KEY" with your AlphaVantage API key.
 4. Install the project by running

          pip install --editable .

+Note: If you are using a machine where you do not have write access to the default dir to install packages, then do the following:
+1. mkdir ~/site-packages
+2. export PYTHONPATH='~/site-packages'
+3. pip install --target ~/site-packages --editable .

+Additional Note: If python3 is not your default python version, then use pip3 instead of pip.